 - Precision nutrient delivery: Direct-to-root nutrient application reduces waste and maximizes plant health.

-- Year-round production: These systems eliminate reliance on soil and weather, ensuring consistent fresh produce supply.
+- Year-round production: These systems eliminate reliance on soil and weather, ensuring a consistent fresh produce supply.

 - Pest-free media: Reducing the risk of soil-borne pests and diseases lowers the need for chemical interventions.